utam0k/utam0k.github.io/content/post/r9cc.en.md

 Although I wanted to make big things, I did it a bit at a time.

 ## Motivation
-**I don't have anyone to talk about the compiler because I don't have friends who are interested in compiler in the real world.**
+**I don't have anyone to talk with about the compiler because I don't have friends who are interested in compilers in the real world.**
-So I had to keep my motivation by somehow trying my best with strong will.
+So, I had to keep my motivation by somehow trying my best with strong will.
 Because I had no confidence to have a strong will, I thought about a way to keep motivation.
 I think that here is the big wall when I do it by myself.
-I think that it is possible to keep motivation by having a goal.
+I think that it is possible to keep my motivation by having a goal.
-I would like to set a self host as a big goal, but I could not do it because [r9cc](https://github.com/rui314/9cc) is written by Rust.
+I would like to set a self-host as a big goal, but I could not do it because [r9cc](https://github.com/rui314/9cc) is written by Rust.
-So, I settled parent host as a big goal.
+So, I settled with a parent host as a big goal.
 The word `parent host` means that r9cc can compile [9cc](https://github.com/rui314/9cc).
-However, I thought about a little smaller goal because I was unlikely to keep motivation with just this goal.
+However, I thought about a smaller goal because I was unlikely to keep motivation with just this goal.
-A small goal aimed at a reasonable commit of [9cc] (https://github.com/rui314/9cc).
+The small goal is aimed at a reasonable commit of [9cc] (https://github.com/rui314/9cc).
-I chose commits that makes me exciting.
+I chose commits that make me excited.
 I chose:

 - [Compile a single number to a program that exits with the given number.](https://github.com/rui314/9cc/commit/56e94442ae8844688d5390851e5b29ba0c946e2f)